bgoonz/docs-collection/github/organizations/organizing-members-into-teams/moving-a-team-in-your-organizations-hierarchy.md

 ---
 title: Moving a team in your organization’s hierarchy
-intro: 'Team maintainers and organization owners can nest a team under a parent team, or change or remove a nested team''s parent.'
+intro: "Team maintainers and organization owners can nest a team under a parent team, or change or remove a nested team's parent."
 redirect_from:
   - /articles/changing-a-team-s-parent/
   - /articles/moving-a-team-in-your-organization-s-hierarchy
   - /articles/moving-a-team-in-your-organizations-hierarchy
   - /github/setting-up-and-managing-organizations-and-teams/moving-a-team-in-your-organizations-hierarchy
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Organizations
   - Teams